 2015/16 Temporary Exhibition – Jack Clemo; Tragedy and Triumph

-The exhibition will be open for six months and seeks to highlight his remarkable achievements in the face of adversity.
-Fran has generously donated a portrait of Jack and many books, all of which are featured in the exhibition.
+The exhibition remained open for six months and sought to highlight his remarkable achievements in the face of adversity.
+Fran generously donated a portrait of Jack and many books, all of which were featured in the exhibition.

 “This exhibition is a milestone for Wheal Martyn and the first step towards developing a more comprehensive programme of temporary exhibitions at the museum.
 Over the next three years we are staging exhibitions with the support of Arts Council England through its Major Partner Museum investment into museums across Cornwall.
 The display infrastructure created as part of the Clemo project, which reflects the Clay Country landscape, will be re-used and developed further in the creation of the exhibitions in 2016 and 2017, enabling the investment to leave a legacy in the form of an improved temporary exhibition space.”
 Colin Vallance, the museum’s Director.

-In addition to funding from the Arts Council, the Jack Clemo exhibition has also been generously funded by the Tanner Trust.
+In addition to funding from the Arts Council, the Jack Clemo exhibition was also generously funded by the Tanner Trust.

-The development of this exhibition really has been a team effort, ‘Scribble and Nonsense’ designed and produced the exhibition, Kim van Rensburg project managed the work, Exeter University Library loaned of Jack’s typewriter and Luke Thompson, an Associate Lecturer from Falmouth University, author and Clemo expert, provided essential input into the content and story.
+The development of this exhibition was a great team effort; ‘Scribble and Nonsense’ designed and produced the exhibition, Kim van Rensburg project managed the work, Exeter University Library loaned of Jack’s typewriter and Luke Thompson, an Associate Lecturer from Falmouth University, author and Clemo expert, provided essential input into the content and story.